- KITCHEN & BAR

 Working with a copper sink company that offers custom sinks will open up a world of possibilities.
 A company that has a direct relationship with the artisans can help you get exactly the options you need in your copper kitchen or copper bath sink.

 When deciding between a sink with a smooth finish and one with a hammered finish there are two things to keep in mind.
 The first is your style preference.
-A smoothly finished sink usually has a modernist or contemporary styling.
+A smooth finished sink usually has a modernist or contemporary styling.
 A hammered sink has a warm, hand-crafted appeal that fits well in rustic, ethnic, western or traditional décor.

 Next, think about your lifestyle.
 Will the sink receive a lot of love from children, or be heavily used by enthusiastic cooks?
 A smooth surface copper sink will be more difficult to maintain in a busy residential kitchen and will show finger prints and scratches more readily than the more forgiving hammered surface.
 Washing dishes, bumps from pots and pans, etc. can mar a smooth surface in no time.
 This isn’t a problem in a commercial kitchen where only function matters.
 But in the home setting, looks are much more important.
 In addition, hammered surfaces are harder than smooth surfaces and hold up better in the demanding kitchen environment, but in the bathroom a smooth surface copper sink with contemporary styling can be exactly the right choice.

 Copper sinks often come in various finishes ranging from the bright, raw copper of a shiny new penny, to a dark chocolate or espresso color, which is patina that develops naturally over time.
 The copper finish you choose is a matter of personal taste and your chosen kitchen or bathroom décor, but a darker patina allows you to avoid the upkeep associated with shiny copper.
 Copper Sinks Online offers four standard finish choices.
 In addition, we offer a fifth finish, Polished Copper, on select items (bath/bar sinks, bathtubs, and lighting).